Management system¶

 Basics¶

-The preparation stage, which pre-fetches and pre-computes any data that necessary to run the experiment.
+The preparation stage, which pre-fetches and pre-computes any data that is necessary to run the experiment.
 Users may implement this stage by overloading the

 prepare()